Code-Institute-Submissions/the-vinyl-aficionado/README.md

  - [W3C CSS Validator - Results](https://jigsaw.w3.org/css-validator/validator)
  - [W3C Markup Validator - Results](https://validator.w3.org/nu/#textarea)

- In regards to the HTML markup, I encountered one error that does not affect the site although it has been marked as non-valid code, see below:
+ In regards to the HTML markup, I encountered one error that even though it did not affect the functionality of the site, it was marked as non-valid code, see below:

  <img src="assets/images/readme-images-and-documentation/errorhtml.PNG" width="1000" height="300" />

- I have tried numerous types of fixes but I was not successfull to remove the div, since it sends the dropdown menu far from the dropdown toggle button, the shop.
+ After trying numerous types of fixes, I eventually managed to cut some code from Bootstrap navbar documentation and embedded it onto my existing navbar code I previously extracted from Bootstrap.
+The problem of a div element being a child of an ul was solved by changing the div element by a li, which will perfectly fit as a child of an ul.
+My original classes and id's were kept as they did not need to change at all.

  In regards to the CSS, no errors.
 Please see below: